MartynaMisk/Project2018/README.md

 ### The content of the respitory is as follow:
 ### Background information

 In 1936 a British statistician and biologist named Ronald Fisher published a paper called 'The use of multiple measurements in taxonomic problems' where he introduced the Fisher's Iris Data Set.
 The data set consist of 50 samples from each of three species of Iris; *Setosa, Versicolor & Virginica*.
-The [data](https://github.com/MartynaMisk/Project2018/blob/master/data/irisdata.csv) is organized into five columns **Sepal length, Sepal Width, Petal Length, Petal Width and Species**.
+The [data](https://github.com/MartynaMisk/Project2018/blob/master/data/irisdata.csv) contains 150 records under 5 species which are organized into five columns **Sepal length, Sepal Width, Petal Length, Petal Width and Species** measured in centimeters.

 Here is where you include some sample code that then you will lik to the files inside this respitory where the whole code is https://github.com/datasets-io/iris